ruby-rdf/spira/README.md

     hits = CD.for 'queens-greatest-hits'
     hits.artist == artist == queen

-### Absolute and Relative URIs
+### URIs and Blank Nodes

+Spira instances have a subject, which is either a URI or a blank node.

-A class with a base URI can reference objects by a short name:
+A class with a base URI can instantiate with a string (or anything, via to_s), and it will have a URI representation:

     Artist.for('queen')